Abubakar Girei: Early life and education

+Career

 After his National Youth Service in Port Harcourt, Rivers State in 1979.
 He worked for the defunct Gongola State Government as a Quantity Surveyor and rose to the rank of Principal Quantity Surveyor in 1984.
 Senator Abubakar Girei then moved on to the Nigeria Agricultural and Cooperative Bank Limited in 1985 as Manager, Property Division and then became the General Manager, Estate Department, from 1988 to 1996.
 He resigned to set up his consultancy firm, Premier Association Consultants which he ran as Managing Director and Chief Executive Officer between 1996 and 1999.

 The years 1999 to 2003 marked a turning point in the career of Senator Abubakar Girei when he contested and was duly elected to the office of the Distinguished Senator of the Federal Republic of Nigeria representing Adamawa Central Senatorial District in the 1st Senate of the 4th Republic from 1999 to 2003.
 As a Senator, he served as Chairman, Senate Committee on Services, Vice Chairman, Senate Committee on Internal Affairs, Vice Chairman, Senate Committee on Solid Minerals and also as member of Committee on Defense (Air Force), Police Affairs, Banking and Currency, Culture and Tourism, Transport, Gas, Drugs and Financial Crime and Local and Foreign Debt.
 Senator Abubakar Girei has also served on the boards of numerous public and private companies as well as Tertiary Institutions.
 These include Realex Properties as President and CEO, Premier Associated Consultants as Chairman, University of Calabar Teaching Hospital Governing Council, a member of the Governing Council of Nigeria Institute of Management, the National Teachers Institute and the National Agricultural Production and Research Institute, Zaria to mention but a few.
 Senator Abubakar Girei is a major stakeholder in the People’s Democratic Party, Adamawa State and the North East Geo-Political Zone of Nigeria.